 “You Can’t Handle the Truth: Preparing for the Witness Stand” -North Carolina Athletic Trainers Association Annual Symposium, March 8, 2009, Concord, North Carolina; South Carolina Athletic Trainers Association Annual Symposium, July 10, 2009, Columbia, South Carolina.

 A native of Laurens, South Carolina, Dan is a second-generation Furman graduate.
 He currently volunteers as legal counsel to the Medical Committee for the Shrine Bowl of the Carolinas All-Star Football Game.
-He is a member of the Executive Committee and the Executive Board of the Palmetto Council of the Boy Scouts of America, serving as the Council's Attorney, and he has been honored with the BSA’s Silver Beaver Award for outstanding service to Scouting.
-Dan also serves as Cubmaster for Cub Scout Pack 22 in Spartanburg, and he has previously served as the Chair for the Daniel Morgan District of the Palmetto Council.
+He is a member of the Executive Committee and the Executive Board of the Palmetto Council of the Boy Scouts of America, currently serving as Council President and Council Attorney.
+He has been honored with the BSA’s Silver Beaver Award for outstanding service to Scouting, as well as the Cross and Flame Award for outstanding service to Scouting and youth in the United Methodist Church.
+Dan also serves as Cubmaster for Cub Scout Pack 22 at Trinity United Methodist Church in Spartanburg, and he has previously served as the Chair for the Daniel Morgan District of the Palmetto Council.

 Dan resides with his wife, Amanda, and their three children in Spartanburg, and is a member of Trinity United Methodist Church, where he has served as Lay Leader.
 Dan also serves as a Certified Lay Speaker for the South Carolina Annual Conference of the United Methodist Church, and he has served as Volunteer Coordinator/Chaplain for the Upstate Camp for the Salkehatchie Summer Service Program.
 Dan is a graduate of Upstate Class XV of the Diversity Leaders Initiative at the Richard W. Riley Institute of Government, Politics, Public Leadership, as well as Class 37 of Leadership Spartanburg.
 He serves on the Advisory Board for the School of Law and Public Services for the Early College and Career Center at Dorman High School.